zasuh/mord-os/README.md

 - ✋ *Minimize windows to toolbar/multiple windows as once/resizing windows*: Due to how apps were implemented I doubt I could be able to have multiple modal opened at once and overlaying each other so this would need a more custom solution.
 Adding a minimize button to the window and the ability to be re-opened through the toolbar is something that could also be done.
 Resizing would as the first mentioned issue require a more custom solution.

 - ✋ *Right click menu*: Add a right click menu for renaming app names, creating a folder on the desktop etc.

+- *Maps App*: Embedding a Google Maps type app where we can open maps in a window and use Google Maps features.

+### Improvements

+These improvements are mostly on how the code was written and where I had issues/what could be done better.
+There are probably bugs in the code, things written poorly or missing, which is why feedback would be required or code review for something this large.

+- ✋ *Test Coverage*: I sadly didn't write tests and this would be something I would need help with if the app had been much larger or even at this scale.

+- ✋ *Better ways of writing things*: Specific example would be how I handled sorting in the file directory table/list.
+I don't think that solution is close to elegant, I would talk to someone more experienced to see if there is a much simpler solution and a much cleaner one.
+Same goes for CSS, there are certain sections that I think could be written better with some review/talk on how to write them.